tlswg/tls13-spec/draft-ietf-tls-tls13.md

   digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
-These codepoints are newly defined for use with TLS 1.2 as well as TLS 1.3.
+This codepoint is defined for use with TLS 1.2 as well as TLS 1.3.
+A server uses RSASSA-PSS signatures with RSA cipher suites.

 EdDSA algorithms
 : Indicates a signature algorithm using EdDSA as defined in
   {{I-D.irtf-cfrg-eddsa}} or its successors.
 Note that these correspond to the "PureEdDSA" algorithms and not the "prehash" variants.
+A server uses EdDSA signatures with ECDSA cipher suites.
 {:br }

 The semantics of this extension are somewhat complicated because the cipher